Table of contents

 The 5 Kleshas

 - Avidya is usually translated as ‘ignorance’; but it actually refers to spiritual ignorance or delusion; not knowing what we really are; what is our real essence (which, according to yoga is pure awareness, or Purusha).
-We are deluded because we think we know, where in reality, we don’t.
+We are deluded because we think we know, whereas in reality, we don’t.

 - Raga is clinging to pleasant experiences.

-- Dvesha is aversion from unpleasant experiences.
+- Dvesha is the aversion to unpleasant experiences.